 “My Doctor” ranked 4th on a list of resources patients turned to for information about their disease behind online information sources.

 The absence of clear treatment guidelines for ILC and gaps or perceived gaps in provider knowledge highlights the root problem that lobular breast cancer is under-researched.
 LBCA will continue to advocate for and support additional studies and clinical trials that can refine and tailor the treatment guidelines for lobular breast cancer to address the differences in this disease.
-Additionally, LBCA is a sponsor of the 2nd International Symposium on Lobular Breast Cancer in May 2020.

 While LBCA does not recommend specific providers or cancer institutions for many reasons, it strongly recommends that patients with any questions about their care consider second opinions at NCI designated cancer centers where providers see many patients with ILC and have access to the latest research.